 If you have plans to conduct a home renovation project, you will need to consider revising your standard home insurance policy to ensure that you are protected from any damages caused by building work.

 There may be a number of reasons why your home is left unoccupied during the year.
 You may be awaiting a sale or probate, or be planning an extended trip abroad.
 If this is the case, you will need to consider revising your household policy and inform your insurer if your property is vacant for more than 30 consecutive days.

 Flat roof properties are deemed to be higher risk due to their susceptibility to damage caused by weather and burglaries.
 When there is a large downpour of snow or rain, there is a tendency for excess water that is not drained from the roof, to pond and cause the roof to sag and eventually leak into the property.

 If subsidence has ever been an issue for your property, you will know that it can cause a number of cracks to appear in the external brickwork and internal plasterwork of your home.
 Properties that suffer subsidence offer require underpinning to ensure its future stability.
 A previously underpinned property can raise alarm bells with most mainstream insurers, with some being reluctant to provide cover at all.

 Homes come in all shapes and sizes and whilst it’s good to have a property that is aesthetically and structurally different to the norm, you may experience difficulty obtaining home insurance.
 Insurers are dubious of the structural soundness and materials used during unusual construction.
 Non-standard construction can include examples such as Timber and steel frame properties.
 CoverBuilder also specialises in covering non-standard properties such has Coach Houses.

 Non-standard buildings insurance

 Non-Standard Personal Circumstances

-There are a host of personal circumstances that can lead to general home insurance companies refusing to provide a quote or at competitive premium.
+There’s a host of personal circumstances that can lead to general home insurance companies refusing to provide a quote or at a competitive premium.
 These risks range from working styles through to someone’s financial history.